To take the CE quiz, click here. This quiz is open until Winter 2023.

 40. Eason CT, Adams SL, Puddick J, et al. Greenshell™ mussels: a review of veterinary trials and future research directions.
 Vet Sci 2018;5:36.

 41. Lascelles BDX, DePuy V, Thomson A, et al. Evaluation of a therapeutic diet for feline degenerative joint disease.
 J Vet Intern Med 2010;24:487-495. doi: 10.1111/j.1939-1676.2010.0495.x

 42. Hall AC.
 The role of chondrocyte morphology and volume in controlling phenotype-implications for osteoarthritis, cartilage repair, and cartilage engineering.
 Curr Rheumatol Rep 2019;21(8):38. doi:10.1007/s11926-019-0837-6

 The article you have read has been submitted for RACE approval for 1 hour of continuing education credit and will be opened for enrollment when approval has been received.
-To receive credit, take the approved test online for free at vetfolio.com/journal-ce.
-Free registration on vetfolio.com is required.
+To receive credit, take the approved test online for free on VetFolio.
+Free registration is required.
 Questions and answers online may differ from those below.
 Tests are valid for 2 years from the date of approval.

 The goals of medical management of osteoarthritis (OA) include: (1) mitigation of risk factors, (2) controlling clinical signs, (3) moderating progression of the disease, and (4) improving the pet’s quality of life.
 Nutrition plays a critical role in the successful long-term management of patients with OA.
 Prevention or reversal of obesity is one of the most effective mechanisms for reducing risk and modifying disease progression.
 Nutrients and their role in managing OA are presented and show how nutrition helps to mitigate pain and slow the progression of OA.